 - You cannot switch the order of the CC lines.

-Delete Closed Captions
+Deleting Closed Captions

-To delete one or more CC lines, select them in the Timeline and press DELETE.
+To delete one or more CC lines, select them in the timeline and press DELETE.

 To delete all CC lines in a slide, click the Closed Caption name to select all the lines and press DELETE.

-Format Closed Captions
+Formatting Closed Captions

 The style of all CC lines can only be set globally in the project.
-That means you cannot set a unique visual property for each CC line.
+This means you cannot set a unique visual property for each CC line.
 In other words, if you change the style of one CC line in a slide, the change will affect all CC lines in that slide and in other slides in the same project.

 To format a CC line, do the following:

-Convert Closed Captions to Speech
+Converting Closed Captions to Speech

-ActivePresenter lets you convert your closed captions to speech using the Text to Speech feature.
+ActivePresenter lets you convert closed captions to speech using the Text to Speech feature.
 When converted, all lines of a CC object produce a combined single audio object.

 For details about this, see Using Text to Speech.

-Use Actions to Toggle Closed Captions
+Using Actions to Toggle Closed Captions

 It’s possible to control captions via actions.
 ActivePresenter provides the apCCVisible variable to help you show or hide the CC.
 Set the variable to true to turn the CC on, and false to turn it off.